 - 1. The amount stated on the consolidated balance sheet is the acquisition cost less the accumulated depreciation. - 2.
-The market value at the end of the term is as follows. - (1) Figures used for major real estate in Japan are based on appraisal values by real estate appraisers, and for other real estate, are based on indices deemed to appropriately reflect market prices. - (2) Figures used for overseas real estate are based primarily on appraisal values by local appraisers.
+The market value at the end of the term is figures used for major real estate in Japan are based on appraisal values by real estate appraisers, and for other real estate (including overseas), are based on indices deemed to appropriately reflect market prices.